TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Preprocessing/Functions/README.txt

 % 1. type: char name of preprocessing step applied.
 Either "Filter" OR "Downsample" OR "Normalize" OR "GrandAverage" OR "ChannelDeletion" OR "CutStart" OR "CutEnd"
 % 2.
 Info: Structure of preprocessing app that gets filled based on the other inputs to this function to save infos for later preprocessing. % NOTE: % Paremeters Saved in app.Info variable (NOT THE MAINAPP Original DATA)!!
 Only applied to the
 % mainapp data after preprocessing pipeline finsihed.
 Has to be already saved here bc multiple filter can be applied.
 % 3.
-PreprocessingSteps: tring array that get filled with the name of the preprocesing step added and displayed in the textbox of the
+PreprocessingSteps: string array with the name of the preprocesing steps added and displayed in the textbox of the
 % preprocessing window.
-When Pipiline is executed it loops over those names and based on the name applies the corresponding preprocessing function.
+When Pipeline is executed it loops over those names and based on the name applies the corresponding preprocessing function.
-% 4: PlotExample: true or false, if true all of the stuff here is temporary
+% 4: PlotExample: true or false, if true everything is temporary
 % to plot an example of what the preprocessing would look like.
 % 5.
 FilterMethod: char with name of filter when filtering selected.
 Either "Low-Pass" OR "High-Pass" OR "Band-Stop" OR "Median Filter" OR "Narrowband"
 % 6.
 FilterType: char input Options: "Butterworth IR" OR "FIR-1" OR "Firls"